A heavy rigid motor vehicle is a vehicle with two axle sets, a driver's position, a steering system, motive power and a single rigid chassis.

 Maximum front overhang, measured from the front edge of the driver's seat (in its rearmost position) to the foremost point of the vehicle or its load, is 3 metres.

-The maximum width is 2.5 metres, or 1.25 metres from each side of the longitudinal centre line of the vehicle (excluding side marker lights, direction indicators and the bulge towards the bottom of a tyre).
+The maximum width (including any load) is 2.55 metres, or 1.275 metres from each side of the longitudinal centre-line of the vehicle.
 The only extra width allowed is:

 A heavy rigid vehicle must have a front axle set consisting of a:

 A heavy rigid vehicle must have a rear axle set consisting of a:

 Single axle set means either one axle or two axles where the centres are spaced less than 1 metre apart.

 Tandem axle set means two axles where the centres are spaced no less than 1 metre and no more than 2 metres apart.

 Tri-axle set means three axles where the centres of the first and third axles are spaced no less than 2 metres and no more than 3 metres apart.

 All the axles contain an equal number of tyres.
 None of the axles is a single standard-tyred axle.

 Twin-steer axle set means an axle set of two axles with single tyres, with both axles connected to the same mechanism in order to steer similarly.